Office of the First Minister and deputy First Minister

 Here you will find information about the Committee membership and the work of the Committee.

-The Committee for the Office of the First Minister and deputy First Minister will hold its next meeting on Wednesday 14 January, 2015.
+The next official meeting of the Committee for the Office of the First Minister and deputy First Minister will be held on Wednesday 4 February, 2015 in Room 30, Parliament Buildings.

 Forthcoming business will be published in the Business Diary.